 A cyst may become infected, forming an abscess.
 Methicillin-resistant Staphylococcus aureus (MRSA) has become more common in such infections (and in other vulvar infections).

 Rarely, vulvar cancers Vulvar Cancer Vulvar cancer is usually a squamous cell cancer, most often occurring in older women.
-It usually manifests as a palpable lesion.
+It usually manifests as a visible or palpable lesion.
 Diagnosis is by biopsy.
-Treatment typically includes excision... read more originates in Bartholin glands.
+Treatment typically includes... read more originates in Bartholin glands.

 1. Berger MB, Betschart C, Khandwala N, et al: Incidental Bartholin gland cysts identified on pelvic magnetic resonance imaging.
 Obstet Gynecol 120 (4):798–802, 2012. doi: 10.1097/AOG.0b013e3182699259